 Returning to England for the first time since Primmie’s death must have been very difficult for David, and would have left him particularly open to the quiet charms of a beautiful Swedish model who was also at a crossroads in her life.

-“It was, I remember, a Thursday when I first set eyes on him,” said Hjördis.
+“It was, I remember, a Thursday when I first set eyes on him,” according to Hjördis.
 That would make it 4th December 1947, a day on which she was delighted to be invited to visit the set of ‘Bonnie Prince Charlie’ at Shepperton Studios near London.